Manor Park, London: Transport

 Romford Road, a stretch of the A118, runs for much of its length in both Newham and Redbridge, providing the main road route through Manor Park and linking the eastern districts with the city of London.

-The main public transport link is the Elizabeth line, which you can catch at Manor Park railway station.
-Trains to Liverpool Street station run every ten minutes.
-Nearby Woodgrange Park station is on the Barking to Gospel Oak line, popularly referred to at the Goblin, which is part of the London Overground network.
+Manor Park railway station is a stop on the main public transport link, the Elizabeth line.
+Trains between Shenfield, Liverpool Street, Paddington and Heathrow Terminal 5 run every ten minutes.
+Nearby Woodgrange Park station is on the Barking to Gospel Oak line, popularly referred to as the Goblin, which is part of the London Overground network.
 Both stations are in Zone 3.